Agoric/documentation/main/REPL/README.md

 ## Using the REPL

-From the REPL, you can run Agoric or JavaScript commands.
-Also, you can use the REPL's `home` object's predefined connections to other objects and services.
+You can run JavaScript commands from the REPL.
+You can also use the REPL's `home` object's predefined connections to other objects and services.
 To see what’s available, just type `home` into the REPL: